solana-foundation/developer-content/content/courses/program-optimization/lookup-tables.md

 // Establish a JSON RPC connection const connection = new web3.Connection( "<YOUR_QUICKNODE_URL_HERE>", // Replace with the URL of your RPC provider.
-  'confirmed',
+  "confirmed",
 );

 // Get the latest blockhash